Yanxxx/EasyTeaching/README.md

 This work was done in 2021.

 ### Overview
 The EasyTeaching framework is designed to empower robots to learn complex manipulation tasks using a limited number of human-operated demonstrations.
-Developed in 2021, the approach aims to simplify robot teaching for non-experts while overcoming common challenges such as noisy data, exploration inefficiencies, and the scarcity of demonstration episodes.
+Developed in 2021, the approach aims to simplify robot teaching for **non-experts** while overcoming common challenges such as **noisy data, exploration inefficiencies, and the scarcity of demonstration episodes**.

 #### The overview of the proposed method is shown in following figure.
 <p align="center">